me-tusharchandra/WA-Memory-Agent/README.md

 - **Media Deduplication**: Identical media stored once and re-referenced
 - **Memory Linkage**: Each memory traceable to its originating interaction
 - **Timezone Support**: Queries support user timezone context
+- **AI Intent Classification**: Uses OpenAI to distinguish between new memories and search queries

+### Semantic Search

+The application uses AI-powered intent classification to automatically determine whether a message is:
+- **New Memory**: Information to be stored (e.g., "I got a haircut today", "Meeting with John at 3pm")
+- **Search Query**: Request for previously stored information (e.g., "What did I plan for dinner?", "Show me my recent photos")

+**How it works:**
+1. Every text message is analyzed using OpenAI's GPT-3.5-turbo
+2. The AI classifies the intent with confidence scores
+3. Search queries trigger semantic search in Mem0
+4. New memories are stored for future retrieval

+**Example interactions:**
+- User: "I bought groceries: milk, bread, eggs" → Saved as memory
+- User: "What did I buy at the store?" → Searches for grocery-related memories
+- User: "Meeting with Sarah tomorrow" → Saved as memory
+- User: "When is my meeting with Sarah?" → Searches for meeting-related memories

 ## Setup Instructions